stagas/chaos/README.md

 ### db.hvals(hkey, function(err, values_array) {})
 Get all field values from a hkey.
 Returns an unsorted array with the field values.

-### db.watch(key, function(err, val) {})
+### db.watch(key, [options,] function(err, val) {})
-Watch a key for changes and attempt a `db.get`. _Note: This maps to fs.watchFile and thus is not very reliable as to when it's going to fire the callback.
-Don't trust it will fire on every key change._
+Watch a key for changes and attempt a `db.get`.
+If options is provided, it is passed on to `fs.watchFile` and it's an object.
+The default is `{persistent: true, interval: 0}`.

+_Notes:_ This maps to fs.watchFile and thus is not very reliable as to when it's going to fire the callback.
+Don't trust it will fire on every key change.
 Also on hkeys, it fires _only_ when a field is added or removed from the hkey, not when fields change.

 ### db.unwatch(key)